CenturyLinkCloud/PublicKB/WordPress/wordpress-SMTP-Configuration.md

 Out of the box, WordPress sends email using the [PHP mail()](http://php.net/manual/en/function.mail.php) function.
 This function is unauthenticated and, for this reason, CenturyLink Cloud WordPress does not allow this functionality and does not include an alternate SMTP relay.
 In order to send WordPress user emails, like password resets, you will first need to configure a SMTP server using one of the many freely available plugins found on [WordPress.org](https://wordpress.org/plugins/)

-[Postman SMTP Mailer](https://wordpress.org/plugins/postman-smtp/ "Postman SMTP Mailer") is one example capable of utilizing many freely available SMTP servers as well as your enterprise's own.
+As one example, [Postman SMTP Mailer](https://wordpress.org/plugins/postman-smtp/ "Postman SMTP Mailer") is capable of using many freely available SMTP servers as well as your enterprise's own.

+**NOTE:** [Postman 1.5.13](https://downloads.wordpress.org/plugin/postman-smtp.1.5.13.zip) is the latest version of the plugin supported by CenturyLink WordPress.

 **In this example, Gmail will be used as the SMTP Relay and assumes the following:**